Rasika Owners Will Soon Open Their Fast-Casual Indian Restaurant in Penn Quarter

 Modern Indian restaurant Rasika is a longtime favorite for downtown business lunches and dressy dinners (not to mention, it’s Angelina Jolie’s go-to restaurant in DC).
-Now, restaurateur Ashok Bajaj and James Beard-winning chef Vikram Sunderam are making a foray into fast-casual with Bindaas Bowls & Rolls, a 35-seat restaurant opening a block from their Penn Quarter flagship on Monday, April 18.
+Now, restaurateur Ashok Bajaj and James Beard-winning chef Vikram Sunderam are making a foray into fast-casual with Bindaas Bowls & Rolls, a 35-seat restaurant soon opening a block from their Penn Quarter flagship.
 The first 100 customers during opening week will have full proceeds from their checks donated to Penn Quarter neighbor José Andrés’s World Central Kitchen, which is currently providing food relief in both Ukraine and Madagascar.

 The all-day eatery is a spinoff of street food-centric Bindaas in Cleveland Park and Foggy Bottom—and the most casual addition to Bajaj’s upsacle restaurant empire.
 Dishes here—including some Bindaas cross-overs—are inspired by those Bajaj and Sunderam grew up eating in India: kathi rolls—homemade flatbread wraps—stuffed with the likes of chicken tikka masala; buttery pao buns for a ten-veggie-packed burger or Parsi-style Indian fried chicken sandwich; and snacks such as samosas and chili-cheese curry puffs.
 Diners will also find rotating specials, especially on weekends, like masala-spiced omelets.

-Note: *This post has been updated from an earlier version due to new information about the opening date.